If you're planning on buying a condo, here are some great ...

-A condominium, or condo as it's usually called, is a form of residential housing (it could also be commercial or industrial).
-A specified part of a piece of real estate (usually an apartment building or townhouse complex) is individually owned, while the use of the common element, along with its facilities like halls, elevators, heating system, exterior areas, is executed under legal rights associated with the individual ownership and controlled by the association of owners, by way of a board of directors, that jointly represent ownership of the entire building or complex.
+A condominium - or condo as it's usually called - is a form of residential housing (or commercial or industrial).
+A specified part of a piece of real estate, usually an apartment building or townhouse complex, is individually owned, while the use of the common element, along with facilities such as halls, elevators, heating system and exterior areas, is executed under legal rights associated with the individual ownership and controlled by the association of owners through a board of directors that jointly represents ownership of the entire building or complex.

 Wow - that's a mouthful.
-Let me simplify that a little bit.
+Let me simplify that a bit.

 The term 'condo' is often used to refer to the unit itself in place of the word 'apartment'.
-A condominium may be simply defined as an apartment that the resident owns as opposed to rents.
+A condominium may be simply defined as an apartment (or townhouse) that the resident owns instead of leases.

 The difference between a condo and a rental apartment is ...

 A condo is a collection of individual home units along with the land they sit on.
 If you're buying a condo, you'll have individual home ownership within a condominium unit, meaning ownership of only the air space within the walls, floor and ceiling.
 This includes all fixtures such as cabinets, toilets, sinks, tubs, heating units and flooring.
 These details are specified by a legal document known as a Declaration.

 When buying a condo, as a homeowner, you'll usually be allowed to